GreenTeaSeb/lofi/README.md

 	`max recents = 20`
 - list layout to set the type of list you want
       `layout = grid` sets the layout of list to a grid
-- grid size , if the layout is set to the grid, this will control how big the icons are, bigger number = bigger icons , defaults to 128
-      `grid size = 128`
+- grid size , if the layout is set to the grid, this will control how big the grid is, defaults to 128 `grid size = 128`
       NOTE: this is seperate from the stylesheet and if the stylesheet icon-size is too big, it will clip through other icons, this is why you set this